tomjoht/learnapidoc/_docs/activities_pdf/work_with_stoplight.md

 ---
-title: "Activity 4d: Download and populate Stoplight with an OpenAPI specification"
+title: "Activity: Download and populate Stoplight with an OpenAPI specification"
 permalink: /work_with_stoplight.html
 ---